Center on Integrated Health Care and Self-Directed Recovery

 Presented by Temple University Collaborative on Community Inclusion, Collab Chats Podcast (22 minutes)

-Listen to this Pages to Practice Podcast on our SDC study
+Listen to the Pages to Practice Podcast on our SDC study

 Presented by Lisa Dixon, MD, MPH (Editor, Psychiatric Services) & Josh Berezin, MD, MS (Podcast Editor, Psychiatric Services From Pages to Practice); 13 minutes